Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By AlexanderX1ta.
 - Collab with sharkcrome.

-Refrence to the cannon weapon skin called "Sonic Boom" from Battle Pass Season 2 of the game Brawlhalla
+Refrence to the cannon weapon skin called "Sonic Boom" from Battle Pass Season 2 of the game Brawlhalla.

-Fixme.

 spider 64:
 - By Aleiz21.